-In oligopolies, collusions are sequential.
+In oligopolies, collusion processes are sequential.
 They are necessary to define the price and output or boost the profit.
-That’s why this market structure is somehow similar to monopoly — it consists of a few big companies that collude to obtain the necessary results.
+That’s why this market structure is somehow similar to a monopoly — it consists of a few big companies that collude to obtain the necessary results.

 By increasing the price, they have an opportunity to receive higher profits and produce a smaller amount of goods.
-However, collusive oligopoly is risky since the most efficient companies will break ranks by reducing their prices.
+However, collusive oligopolies are risky since the most efficient companies will break ranks by reducing their prices.
 These firms break the agreement mainly to increase their market share.

 A threat of defection, low level of coordination, and illegal price-fixing are the factors that deter collusion.
 That’s why these companies often face the possibility that one of them can agree to collude, then break the agreement, and undercut the revenue.

-Now that you know how this market structure works, we’ll proceed to the difference between oligopoly and monopoly.
+Now that you know how this market structure works, we’ll proceed to the difference between an oligopoly and a monopoly.

 Let’s review the features of these two market systems to make the difference between them clear.